Rent safe and private dog parks hosted by locals

 You can also feed your puppy in the crate during meal time, by either placing their bowl or food dish inside and leaving the door open while they eat their food or tossing kibble into the crate for them in the same way you did with the treats or toys.

-Take your time (remember to be patient)
+Take your time with crate training (remember to be patient)

 Don’t rush these training steps.
 It’s important to build positive experiences around the crate and show them that crate time is fun!